waggle-sensor/summer2024/khan/README.md

 The objective of this project is to leverage the notion of object recognition, a particular CV task, in conjunction with an LLM to aid users in discovering, downloading, and asking about relevant images or videos.
 Dense captioning, especially when enriched with sufficient temporal data gleaned from videos, significantly enhances descriptive capabilities.

-## Ideal Proposed Development Approach
+## Ideal Proposed Development Plan

 - Develop or select an algorithm for image or video captioning at the edge.
 - Use it to send alerts (via API) based on classification